Black Monday (1987): The crash

 Before the New York Stock Exchange (NYSE) opened on October 19, 1987, there was pent-up pressure to sell.
 When the market opened, a large imbalance arose between the volume of sell and buy orders, placing downward pressure on prices.
 Regulations at the time allowed designated market makers (or "specialists") to delay or suspend trading in a stock if the order imbalance exceeded the specialist's ability to fulfill in an orderly manner.
 The imbalance on October 19 was so large that 95 stocks on the S&P 500 Index (S&P) opened late, as also did 11 of the 30 DJIA stocks.
 Importantly, however, the futures market opened on time across the board, with heavy selling.

 On that Monday, the DJIA fell 508 points (22.6 percent), accompanied by crashes in the futures exchanges and options markets, the largest one-day percentage drop in the history of the DJIA.
 The DJIA fell from 2,246.74 at the open to 1,738.74 at the close.
+By the end of the day, the S&P 500 had fallen 20%.
+The Wilshire 5000 index fell 18%.
 Significant selling created steep price declines throughout the day, particularly during the last 90 minutes of trading.
 Deluged with sell orders, many stocks on the NYSE faced trading halts and delays.
 Of the 2,257 NYSE-listed stocks, there were 195 trading delays and halts that day.
 Total trading volume was so large that the computer and communications systems were overwhelmed, leaving orders unfilled for an hour or more.
 Large funds transfers were delayed and the Fedwire and NYSE SuperDot systems shut down for extended periods further compounding traders' confusion.